rankutah/blog/sites/rodmaxfielddds/content/services/gum-disease.md

 ## Stage 3: Advanced Periodontitis

-Stage 3 of gum disease is Advanced Periodontitis; it has all of the same symptoms of gingivitis and periodontitis.
-At this point in gum disease, teeth can become mobile and shift–in some cases teeth may even need to be removed.
+Stage 3 of gum disease is Advanced Periodontitis; it has many of the same symptoms of gingivitis and periodontitis.
+At this point in gum disease, teeth can become mobile and shift—in some cases teeth may even need to be removed.

 ## Preventing Gum Disease

 In dentistry, prevention is key!
 Preventing gum disease is simply a matter of creating good hygiene habits.
-By getting back to basics and scheduling regular cleaning appointments, gum disease can be easily avoided!
+By getting back to basics and scheduling regular cleaning appointments, gum disease can often be avoided.
-If you have not had a cleaning within the last 6 months please call us!
+If you haven’t had a cleaning within the last six months, please call us!
 {{< /col >}}

 {{< /cols >}}